Skip to main content

 <your_config_package>/config/frontend_settings.yaml

-If neither source supplies a file, the frontend uses its built-in defaults.
+If no source supplies a file, the frontend uses its built-in defaults.

 Resolution Order